mesos/mesos/README.md

-# The Apache Mesos Respository Has Moved
+# Apache Mesos Repository Has Moved

 [Apache Mesos](http://mesos.apache.org) is now a Top-Level [Apache](http://www.apache.org) project, and we've moved the codebase.
 The [downloads page](http://mesos.apache.org/downloads) explains the essential information, but here's the scoop: